SylviaOne/Repo-hub/README.md

-## How do you organize a space party?
-You planet.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.